forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/ci-cd-integration.md

 * What arguments to pass with your scan
 * The name of the results artifact

-With `run-code-analyzer`, these outputs are included in the results file.
+With `run-code-analyzer`, take control of your workflow’s next steps with these outputs:

 * The Salesforce Code Analyzer execution exit code
 * The total number of violations found